 Throughout the program the student may be scheduled on duty for each of three shift rotations, including weekend experiences.
-Students will be granted nine (9) holidays per year: New

-Year's Day, Martin Luther King Day, Good Friday, Easter, Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas Day.
-Vacation requests during holiday weeks may be limited to 50% of the student body.
+Students will be granted ten (10) holidays per year: New Year's Day, Martin Luther King Day, Easter, Memorial Day, Juneteenth, July 4th, Labor Day, Thanksgiving, Christmas Day.
+In addition, one personal religious observance day (e.g. Good Friday, Yom Kippur, Rosh Hashanah, Eid Al-Fitr, Eid Al-Adha, others) may be taken per year.
+The student must notify the affiliate clinical coordinator who manages student schedules in the first month of the academic year, which observance day they would like to take that year.
+Vacation request approval for specific days may be limited to 50% of the students per class.